 It is the gloomiest holiday statistic, but Christmas and New Year’s are on the top list of dangerous days for heart-attack deaths and cardiovascular problems.

-“Research shows that cardiovascular deaths increase about 18 percent during the winter season,” says Harvard-trained cardiologist Cynthia Thaik, M.D.
+“Research shows that cardiovascular deaths increase about 18 percent during the winter season,” says Los Angeles cardiologist Cynthia Thaik, M.D.
 There are several factors during the holiday season that seem to be hard on the heart and cause you to become more susceptible to chest pain, racing heart rates, heart-attacks or sadly even death.
+Learning about the risk factors for holiday heart attacks, and taking steps to protect your heart could save your life this holiday season!

-The added stress of the holiday season combined with colder weather, shorter and darker days, being indoors more often, and all of the rich holiday foods and drinks play a huge role in increasing a person’s risk of cardiac problems during the winter.
+The added stress of the holiday season combined with the following play a role in increasing a person’s risk of cardiac problems during the winter:

 The risk of cardiovascular problems is greater this time of year due to a combination of all factors mentioned above, which all of us experience during the holidays.
-Therefore, here are some strategies for you and your loved ones to stay healthy this winter season:
+Here are some strategies for you and your loved ones to stay healthy this winter season:

 - Get a flu shot, if you haven’t already.
 Recent research shows that getting a flu shot can reduce a person’s risk of heart problems by as much as 50 percent.